jfrog/build-info/README.md

 ## Building and Testing the Sources

-The code is built using Gradle and includes integration tests.<br/>
+* The code is built using Gradle and includes integration tests.<br/>
-It must run using JDK 8 and Gradle 5.6.2.
+* It must run using JDK 8 and Gradle 5.6.2.
 If you are using different gradle version you can use the provided gradle wrapper.<br/>
-In order to run tests the following environment variable must be provide:
+* In order to run tests the following environment variable must be provided:
 ```
 export BITESTS_ARTIFACTORY_URL='http://localhost:8081/artifactory'
 export BITESTS_ARTIFACTORY_USERNAME=admin